Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Background

-For the attacks on the downstream classifier, we follow \citep{Cemgil2019-vn, cemgil2020autoencoding} and calculate adversarial accuracy.
-For a given trained VAE model, we firstly train a linear classifier using latent codes as a feature.
+For the attacks on the downstream classifier, we follow \cite{cemgil2020autoencoding, Cemgil2019-vn} and calculate the adversarial accuracy.
+For a given trained VAE model, we first train a linear classifier using latent codes as features.
 Afterwards, the attack is trained to fool the classifier.
-Adversarial accuracy is a proportion of points for which the attack was unsuccessful.
+Adversarial accuracy is the proportion of points for which the attack was unsuccessful.
 Namely, when the predicted class of the reference and corresponding adversarial point are the same.